How Often Should I Change My Furnace Filter?

 Pets at Home

 Having pets in the home is a great way to add companionship and love to your life.
-However, it also means that you need to be extra vigilant about certain aspects of home maintenance, such as changing your furnace filter.
-Pets produce a lot of dander and and pets shed fur often, which clogs your furnace filter faster than usual.
+However, it also means that you need to be extra vigilant about certain aspects of home maintenance, including changing your furnace filter.
+Pets produce a lot of dander and shed fur often, which clogs your furnace filter faster than usual.

 This means that if you want to keep your indoor air quality at a healthy level for both you and your pets, it is essential to change the furnace filter more often.
-Additionally, dirty filters can decrease the efficiency of your HVAC system, making it work harder and increasing your energy costs.
+Additionally, dirty filters can decrease the efficiency of your HVAC system, making it work harder—this increases your energy bills and strains the system, which can eventually lead to a heating repair or the need for cooling services in the summer.

 Home’s Indoor Air Quality